margaretaylward/Imperial_ML_AI_capstone/MODEL_CARD.md

 **F5 UCB Exploration**: Competitor analysis revealed another student achieved Y=8585 in week 3 - confirming a much higher global optimum existed.
 UCB with beta=5 across unexplored x1=0.40-0.90, x2=0.20-0.70 region returned Y=4039 - new best, confirming the local optimum failure.
 GP subsequently pointed consistently toward x1≈0.95, x2≈0.74 as potentially higher.

 **F6 Weighted Centroid**: Model-free candidate added - top-k results weighted by 1/|Y|, weighted average taken as candidate.
-Inspired by competitor who used this approach to crack F6 after 8 weeks of GP failure.
 Added alongside GP and SVR rather than replacing them.

-**F1 Asymmetric bias**: Week 9 returned new best at x2=0.7257, improving on previous best at x2=0.7266.
-Asymmetric noise distribution introduced. x2 biased toward lower values, to explore the confirmed direction while acknowledging that x1 also changed between the two best results, making the directional signal a hypothesis rather than a confirmed finding.
+**F1 Directional Search Adjustment**: Week 9 returned a new best at x2=0.7257, marginally improving on the previous best at x2=0.7266.
+Since x1 also shifted between the two results, the improvement could not be attributed to x2 alone.
+The search was deliberately weighted toward lower x2 values as a testable hypothesis, while acknowledging both dimensions may have contributed to the improvement.

 **Outcome**: 6 new bests out of 8 functions in week 9.
 F5 course correction confirmed.
 F4 Dynamic BO validated.